ZekeTheCoder/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 File: 9-fizz_buzz.c - Write a program that prints the numbers from 1 to 100.
 - But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
 - For numbers which are multiples of both three and five print FizzBuzz.

 File: 10-print_triangle.c - Write a function that prints a triangle.

+#### Advanced Tasks (2)

+File: 100-prime_factor.c - Write a program that finds and prints the largest prime factor of the number 612852475143.
+File: 101-print_number.c - Write a function that prints an integer.